-Emily Fish, accompanied by a Chinese servant Que, became the keeper of the Point Pinos Lighthouse in 1893 at the age of fifty.
-When sixteen, Emily had traveled to China to visit her sister and brother-in-law.
-During the overseas sojourn, Emily’s sister died while giving birth to a baby girl, Juliet.
+Fifty-year-old Emily Fish, accompanied by her Chinese servant Que, succeeded Luce as keeper of Point Pinos Lighthouse in 1893.
+When sixteen, Emily had traveled to China to visit her sister and brother-in-law, and during this overseas sojourn, Emily’s sister died while giving birth to a baby girl, later named Juliet.
 Emily married her brother-in-law and raised Juliet.
 Later in life, after returning to the states, it was Juliet’s husband who, while serving as a lighthouse inspector, notified Emily of the opening at Point Pinos.
 Emily, whose husband had passed away before her appointment, was known as a meticulous keeper and as a congenial host to numerous guests who visited her at the light.
 Her fondness for entertaining led to her being called the Socialite Keeper.

-The lighthouse was automated in 1975 and licensed to the City of Pacific Grove, which opened the lighthouse through its Pacific Grove Natural History Museum.
+Point Pinos Lighthouse was automated in 1975 and licensed to the City of Pacific Grove, which opened the lighthouse through its Pacific Grove Natural History Museum.
 The Adobe Chapter of the Questers was very helpful in restoring the lighthouse and furnishing it with period pieces.
-The homey environment makes it easy to picture Emily Fish hosting a graceful evening at the lighthouse for her guests, which included artists, writers and naval officers.
+The homey environment makes it easy to picture Emily Fish hosting a graceful evening at the lighthouse for her guests, which included artists, writers, and naval officers.

 Asphalt floor tiles have been removed and the original Douglas fir floors have been refinished.
 In 1998, the original eclipser, a metal panel that for several years revolved around the light source producing a twenty seconds on, ten seconds off signature, was restored and placed on exhibit in the basement of the lighthouse.